 5 questions to ask before buying a dividend stock

 If you are a dividend investor, you should always assess these five key metrics:

-How well does Bank of Hawaii fit our criteria?
+How well does Bank of the James Financial Group fit our criteria?

-In terms of its peers, Bank of Hawaii generates a yield of 2.9%, which is on the low-side for Banks stocks.
+Compared to its peers, Bank of the James Financial Group generates a yield of 1.5%, which is on the low-side for Banks stocks.

-With this in mind, I definitely rank Bank of Hawaii as a strong dividend stock, and makes it worth further research for anyone who likes steady income generation from their portfolio.
+Now you know to keep in mind the reason why investors should be careful investing in Bank of the James Financial Group for the dividend.
+On the other hand, if you are not strictly just a dividend investor, the stock could still be offering some interesting investment opportunities.
 Given that this is purely a dividend analysis, you should always research extensively before deciding whether or not a stock is an appropriate investment for you.
 I always recommend analysing the company’s fundamentals and underlying business before making an investment decision.
-Below, I’ve compiled three essential factors you should further research:
+There are three key aspects you should further examine:

-- Valuation: What is BOH worth today?
+Valuation: What is BOTJ worth today?
 Even if the stock is a cash cow, it’s not worth an infinite price.
-The intrinsic value infographic in our free research report helps visualize whether BOH is currently mispriced by the market.
+The intrinsic value infographic in our free research report helps visualize whether BOTJ is currently mispriced by the market.

 To help readers see past the short term volatility of the financial market, we aim to bring you a long-term focused research analysis purely driven by fundamental data.
 Note that our analysis does not factor in the latest price-sensitive company announcements.

 The author is an independent contributor and at the time of publication had no position in the stocks mentioned.
 For errors that warrant correction please contact the editor at firstname.lastname@example.org.